WVLK (AM): Top 40, MOR, AC

+FM simulcasts

-In 2015, WVLK signed on a new FM translator station, W266AN in Lawrenceburg, at 101.1 MHz on the FM dial.
+In 2015, WVLK signed on an FM translator station, W266AN in Lawrenceburg, at 101.1 MHz.
 On June 20, W266AN was forced off the air due to interference with WSGS in the Central Kentucky area.
 Effective June 13, 2017, the translator was licensed to Lexington at 97.3 FM, as W247CT.

-Also on Jan 1, 2020, WVLK is now on WCYN FM 102.3 FM.
+On January 1, 2020, WVLK began simulcasting on WCYN-FM 102.3.
+The simulcast on WCYN-FM ended a year later.

 Coverage area

 The station's AM signal provides at least secondary coverage to most of central Kentucky, as well as parts of the Louisville radio market, and as far south as the Lake Cumberland area.

 Early voices

 Among the early voices at WVLK, US Representative Harold Rogers was a disc jockey at the station in 1959, while he was a student at the University of Kentucky.